bartelsjoshuac/SAPG/CodeAnalysis.md

 *Document findings from automated code scanning (if available).
 Include links to tool outputs.*

 Utilizing [SonarCloud](https://sonarcloud.io/), we've conducted an analysis of the openLDAP project to assess the quality of its code.
 The insights obtained from SonarCloud have been pivotal in identifying critical areas of concern.
-There were 4 vulnerabilities were reported by SonarCloud.
+There were 4 vulnerabilities reported by SonarCloud.

 ![Code scan report using SonarCloud](images/mmi_git_scan_report.png)